+Videos must be in the orchestra’s POV and give focus upon the conductor.
+The video must include at least two contrasting works and not exceed 15 minutes.
 Videos should show applicants conducting a full orchestra, wind ensemble or chamber ensemble.
 Applicants may also submit videos with piano, but an ensemble of at least six musicians is preferred.

-Conducting seminar (class)
+Conducting Seminar (class)

 Open to any festival participant, regardless of prior conducting experience.
 The conducting seminar will focus on the fundamentals of conducting, including baton technique and score study.
 Seminar participants will attend Q&A sessions with festival conductors, and listening/study sessions in the Ralston Listening Library.

 Seminar participants will have limited podium time that will focus primarily on fundamental techniques.
 The Conducting Seminar will meet twice weekly during the 4 weeks of the Sewanee Summer Music Festival.
 There is no audition requirement for the Conducting Seminar.